Ligand Pharmaceuticals Incorporated (LGND) and Cerus Corporation (NASDAQ:CERS) Contrasting side by side | New Business Observer

 |3.00

-$184.67 is Ligand Pharmaceuticals Incorporated’s average price target while its potential upside is 114.11%.
-On the other hand, Cerus Corporation’s potential upside is 51.21% and its average price target is $7.5.
-The information presented earlier suggests that Ligand Pharmaceuticals Incorporated looks more robust than Cerus Corporation as far as analyst belief.
+$184.67 is Ligand Pharmaceuticals Incorporated’s average price target while its potential upside is 87.92%.
+Competitively Cerus Corporation has an average price target of $7.5, with potential upside of 40.98%.
+The data from earlier shows that analysts opinion suggest that Ligand Pharmaceuticals Incorporated seems more appealing than Cerus Corporation.

 Insider and Institutional Ownership

-Institutional investors owned 0% of Ligand Pharmaceuticals Incorporated shares and 69.1% of Cerus Corporation shares.
-Insiders owned 2.9% of Ligand Pharmaceuticals Incorporated shares.
-Insiders Comparatively, owned 2.1% of Cerus Corporation shares.
+The shares of both Ligand Pharmaceuticals Incorporated and Cerus Corporation are owned by institutional investors at 0% and 69.1% respectively.
+2.9% are Ligand Pharmaceuticals Incorporated’s share owned by insiders.
+Competitively, insiders own roughly 2.1% of Cerus Corporation’s shares.

 Performance